Intervue/Data-structures-algorithms-for-interviews/README.md

 - to find all combinations use nested for loops (worst algos)
 - another way is to stop at an element and traverse all its previous elements
 - fixing one number and having two pointers one at start and one at end to make some operation
 - Consider making new arrays if anything does not work or satisfies requirements.
+These arrays may contain cumulative sum from left to right or right to left or soul of the algo which can make computation easy.
 - Compare those arrays sometimes to find algos
 - Cumulative sum or prod can work out to solve algos
 - XOR operation can be applied to see the number repeating odd number of times as XOR will return that num